 Article 24 (RESERVATIONS)

 No reservations may be made to this Agreement.
+[Placeholder for further text on reservation]

 Article 25 (WITHDRAWAL)

 1. At any time after three years from the date on which this Agreement has entered into force for a Party, that Party may withdraw from this Agreement by giving written notification to the Depositary.